Updated: May 14

 6. Review comments from previous years

-This one may be frowned upon, but you are a professional and of course you need to use your professional judgement.
-I believe, it is always a good idea to revisit old comments (that were approved by your leadership team in previous years) to help you formulate comments for your students this year.
+This one may be frowned upon, but you are a professional and of course, you need to use your professional judgment.
+We believe, it is always a good idea to revisit old comments (that were approved by your leadership team in previous years) to help you formulate comments for your students this year.
 Copy and paste sentences, match similar students, pull out words or descriptions that may help you this year.
-(If you are new to a grade or a first-year teacher, ask others to share with you.
-Most teachers are willing to help each other out when it comes to report writing season!)

 7. Grouping is important for reports too

 We group our students for all sorts of different things in the classroom.
 Reports are no different.
 Grade and write comments according to ability groups.
 Each child in that group will have achieved outcomes at a comparable level and you will be able to use similar phrasing and language.
-I also find this helps me find a flow, particularly when writing academic comments.
+We also find this helps us find a flow, particularly when writing academic comments.

 8. Put your phone away